realityforge/planet_quake/docs/procedural.md

 ## TODOs

+  * Cut all the maps in half, and find the color distance to make a white map, like ultra-brights for skins, but for maps and not bright.
+Save storage and memory by rendering the same model mirrored with a different shader palette.
+Perhaps the room in the middle merges the light better.
+  * Cut up all maps and use as 3D geomtry assets to build new maps automatically or upgrade map content from prior campaigns
   * fix skybox detection for new splicing tool
   * use cut out tongue or slicing tool to make a new map with teleporters in between
   * Recompile every map with new lightmaps and higher res/upscaled images